1-DARK/BookAssure/README.md

 # BookAssure — Turn No-Shows Into Revenue

-BookAssure is a healthcare SaaS platform that automates patient reminders, reduces appointment no-shows, and helps clinics recover lost revenue through an intelligent confirmation and waitlist system.
+-BookAssure is a healthcare SaaS platform that automates patient reminders, reduces appointment no-shows, and helps clinics recover lost revenue through an intelligent confirmation and waitlist system.

-The platform is powered by Base44 (backend, actions, AI agent, database) and a modern React frontend.
+-The platform is powered by Base44 (backend, actions, AI agent, database) and a modern React frontend.
 ---
 # Important Note